elisabetta1999/Final-Thesis-MultiGED-2023/README.md

 The notebooks used to extract quantitative information for my error analysis and to generate corrections through QWEN can be found in 'error_analysis_stats_and_generating_corrections'.

+Various .tsv files can also be found:
+- processed_fce/merlin/realec.tsv are the result of the pre-processing steps and are used in the notebooks stored in 'evaluating-aligned-dev-notebooks'
+- classified_sentences_*.tsv store all the manually labeled predictions and generations.
+They are not used in any notebook, but they collect the classifications used for the error analysis of both the discriminative and generative model.
+-